HomeReviewsKling AI

 Several limitations separate Kling AI from enterprise-grade competitors:

 Limited aspect ratios: Only 9:16, 16:9, and 1:1 supported.
-Professional workflows often require 2.35:1, 4:3, or custom ratios.
+Professional workflows often require 2.35:1 (cinema), 4:3 (legacy), 3:2 (photography), or custom aspect ratios.
+This locks creators into social media formats, unsuitable for broadcast or cinematic work.

-These gaps explain the pricing advantage—Kling AI optimized for volume and simplicity over professional workflows.
+These gaps explain the pricing advantage - Kling AI optimized for volume and simplicity over professional workflows.

-Ideal Use Cases
+Ideal Use Cases: Detailed Breakdown

 Kling AI excels for: